Self-adjointness in Quantum Mechanics: a pedagogical path: Second part: emergence of self-adjointness for quantum observables

-$\widetilde{Q}$ has dense domain and is hermitian (Example \ref{ex:position-op-schwartz-simple}).
-One deduces from definition \eqref{eq:def-adjoint} that its adjoint $\widetilde{Q}^\dagger$ is precisely $Q$, therefore $\widetilde{Q}$ is \emph{not} self-adjoint.
-(In a sense, $\widetilde{Q}$ is really close to be self-adjoint: technically speaking, it is `\emph{essentially self-adjoint}', but we will not need this information.)
-Now, any really simple function $f$, once is multiplied by $x$, yields a function $xf$ that is not a really simple function any more (multiplication by $x$ obviously destroys the step-function structure).
+Both $Q_1$ and $Q_2$ have dense domain and are hermitian (Examples \ref{ex-position-cInf0-S} and \ref{ex:position-op-schwartz-simple}).
+Yet, one deduces from definition \eqref{eq:def-adjoint} that $Q_1^\dagger=Q_2^\dagger=Q$, therefore \emph{neither} $Q_1$ \emph{nor} $Q_2$ is self-adjoint.
+(In a sense, both $Q_1$ and $Q_2$ are really close to be self-adjoint: technically speaking, they are `\emph{essentially self-adjoint}', but we will not need this information.)
+Now, any really simple function $\psi$, once is multiplied by $x$, yields a function $x\psi$ that is not a really simple function any more (multiplication by $x$ obviously destroys the step-function structure).
 Therefore,

-As a consequence, there are no (non-zero) analytic vectors for $\widetilde{Q}$.
-Instead, $Q$ admits plenty of analytic vectors: it is straightforward to see that any function in the dense subspace $C^\infty_0(\mathbb{R})$ is an analytic vector for $Q$. \end{example}
+As a consequence, there are no (non-zero) analytic vectors for $Q_1$.
+Theorem \ref{thm:nelson} is not applicable to $Q_1$ -- and indeed, as observed above, $Q_1$ fails to be self-adjoint.
+On the other hand, any $\psi\in\mathcal{D}(Q_2)$ is an analytic vector for $Q_2$, as

+(here $|\mathrm{supp}(\psi)|$ is the finite measure of the support of $\psi$); however, $Q_2$ is not closed (Example \ref{ex:closed-nonclosed}), hence Theorem \ref{thm:nelson} is not applicable to $Q_2$ either.
+Instead, $Q$ is closed (Example \ref{ex:closed-nonclosed}) \emph{and}, as just argued, it admits plenty of analytic vectors in its domain, actually the whole dense subspace $C^\infty_0(\mathbb{R})$. \end{example}